What are we proposing?

 Providing much needed green and open space in the Avenue and Lawrence neighbourhood, by providing:

-- A 10,953 square foot public park, interior to the site along the new public street.
-This park was introduced to the plan as part of the July 2022 resubmission of the application
+- A 1,088 square metre public park, with frontage onto Avenue Road, Douglas Avenue, and the new public street.
+This park was first introduced to the plan as part of the July 2022 resubmission of the application

 - Additional public open spaces along all street frontages including the new public street